avalanche-foundation/ACPs/README.md

 Each ACP can have the following parts:

 * `Open Questions`: Questions that should be resolved before implementation
-* `Straw Poll`: Collection of advocates/objectors of an ACP

 Each `Standards Track` ACP must have the following parts: